RobertZygmuntLehr/RobertZygmuntLehr/README.md

 We function in a data-centric economy; being data literate and presenting uncovered patterns in intuitively digestible formats has become a valuable asset for improving certainty and business growth.

 To familiarize yourself with a variety of common data science tools, from data wrangling and visualizations to API calls and machine learning, and more, explore this series of data science education projects in the [Data Science Portfolio](https://github.com/robert-z-lehr/Data_Science_Portfolio/tree/main) (work in progress).
-Using these projects and cheat sheets as reference materials benefity me as an aspiring data scientist, and perhaps they will benefit you too.
-A sample of some of the projects are seen here:
+Using these projects and cheat sheets as reference materials continue to benefit me as an aspiring data scientist.
+A sample of the [Data Science Portfolio](https://github.com/robert-z-lehr/Data_Science_Portfolio/tree/main):

 <h3 align="left"> Data Science Portfolio Sample Projects</h3>